Vyral/joshua-holt/_posts/2022-04-08-how-do-adjustable-rate-mortgages-work.md

 {% include excerpt.html %}

 As we’re seeing rates continue to increase, I’ve had a bunch of folks ask me about the differences between adjustable-rate and fixed-rate mortgages.
-Today I’ll go over the pros and cons of adjustable-rate mortgages, or ARMs.&nbsp;
+Today I’ll go over the pros and cons of adjustable-rate mortgages, or ARMs.

 **Feel free to watch the full video, or use these timestamps to browse specific topics at your leisure:**